Tesla Supercharger site in Rocklin, California, before expansion [photo: George Parrott]

 As some investors have criticized Tesla for its huge capital investments at a time the when the company is struggling to become profitable, its rapid build-out of Superchargers can be seen as a defensive moat around its business, suggests a report by Automotive News (subscription required.)

-The company currently has more than 10,500 fast DC Superchargers in 2,900 locations that can let owners drive coast-to-coast or border-to-border on almost any major interstate.
+The company currently has more than 10,500 fast DC Superchargers in more than 1,300 locations worldwide that can let owners drive coast-to-coast or border-to-border on almost any major interstate.
 It is rapidly building a similar network across Europe.

 Tesla Supercharger network, North American coverage map, Feb 2017 [graphic: Isaac Bowser]

 Other automakers are relying on third parties such as EVgo and Chargepoint to build out charging infrastructure for their cars.
 In Europe, Volkswagen, Daimler, BMW and Ford have banded together to support and promote a fast-charge network called Ionity, which has begun installing ultra-fast 350-kw chargers in Europe.
 The network has a long way to go before it is finished, however.

 In the U.S., Volkswagen is spending $2 billion over 10 years to build a network of fast chargers that will charge any type of electric car in its Electrify America network.
 The effort is in response to a court order following the company's admission that it sold almost half a million diesel cars in the U.S. that did not comply with emissions laws.

 Electrify America's first stations opened earlier this year, and the company plans to complete the network by 2027.